 'Largest Museum Of Black Culture' With Over 18,000 Pieces Of Art Opens In Senegal

-The Museum of Black Civilizations is set to open today (Dec.
-6) in Senegal.
+The Museum of Black Civilizations opened on December 6, 2018 in Senegal.

 Described as the largest museum of black culture, the building would not be in existence without the help of China, who donated $34.6 million to the cause.
 With over 18,000 pieces of art, the museum is being used for the conservation of cultural values of black people and to emulate a positive representation of Africa for the world to see.